Key Takeaways

 Subscription Revenue Pros

 • Subscription revenue is predictable revenue.
-The number of subscriptions you have gives you a good idea of the rough monthly recurring revenue you should expect.
+The number of subscriptions you have gives you a good idea of the rough monthly recurring revenue you should expect from your subscribers.

 • You keep the total revenue from subscriptions.
 That's as opposed to ad revenue, which goes through various third parties who all take a cut.

-• You can bypass the sometimes negative effects ads can have on the user experience with subscriptions (and save time on managing your programmatic advertising setup).
+• You can bypass the sometimes negative effects ads can have on the user experience with subscriptions (and save time on managing your online advertising setup).

 Subscription Revenue Cons